MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/ftir.md

 * iD7 ATR accessory background collection is run with the cleaned diamond crystal exposed to air (no pressure clamp)
 * iD1 transmission accessory background is run with no sample in the compartment
 * EasiDiff diffuse reflectance background collection is run on a sample cup holding pure KBr powder
-* set instrument up per above for your experiment and click "collect background"
+* set instrument up per above for your experiment and click "collect background" and continue through the collection process
 * After background is collected you can choose to add it to the spectra window, or not.
 In both cases that background scan will automatically be used on subsequent sample collections.

 ##### _Negative absorbance in an ATR spectrum indicate the crystal was not clean during background collection._

-_insert image with collect background highlighted_

 <a name="sample"></a>
 #### Sample collection:

 Once your background is collected you are ready to collect a spectrum for your sample.
-Load it according to the above instructions, and click collect sample.
+Load it according to the above instructions, and click collect sample, following the process based on your experiment setup.

 <a name="volatile-cover"></a>
 #### Volatiles cover: